 - Install Kodi onto the computer that has all your media.

 - Open Kodi on the computer.

-- Select Service Settings and then select UPnP/DLNA.
+- Choose Service Settings and then select UPnP/DLNA.

-- Toggle Share my libraries and all options on.
+- Toggle Share my libraries and all options to On.

 - Open the Kodi app on your Fire TV Stick.